jundalisay/sp/content/en/research/indian/gospel/chapter-02b.md

 Sunday, April 9, 1882

-Sri Ramakrishna was seated with his devotees in the drawing-room of Prankrishna Mukherji's house in Calcutta; it was between one and two o'clock in the afternoon.
-Since Colonel Viswanath4 lived in that neighbourhood, the Master intended to visit him before going to see Keshab at the Lily Cottage.
+Sri Ramakrishna was seated with his devotees in the drawing-room of Prankrishna Mukherji's house in Calcutta.

+It was between 1-2pm.
+Colonel Viswanath lived in that neighbourhood, so the Master intended to visit him before going to see Keshab at the Lily Cottage.

 A number of neighbours and other friends of Prankrishna had been invited to meet Sri Ramakrishna.
 They were all eager to hear his words.

 <!-- God and His glory & Dangers of worldly life -->